jasontcrabtree/WIP-2020-Portfolio/work/character-counter.md

 ---
-title: 'Product Design: Building CharacterCounter, A Text Character Counting Tool'
+title: 'Product Design: Building CharacterCounter, A Typography Tool'
-description: 'Building a tool to improve my workflow, and learning a small amount of JavaScript in the process.'
+description: 'Building a web app to improve my design workflow and learning a small but mighty bit of JavaScript in the process.'
 date: 2019-02-26
 image: 'https://res.cloudinary.com/jasontcrabtree/image/upload/v1573418454/Portfolio-Assets/CharCount-Cover-Image-4.png'
 ---